Fentanyl-Laced Cocaine Becoming A Deadly Problem Among Drug Users

 It's not clear how many of the nearly 2,000 estimated deaths listed as opioid overdoses last year in Massachusetts represent people who thought they were doing cocaine.
 The state doesn't register drug combinations found in most bodies after an overdose.

 Connecticut does.
-There, the number of deaths involving cocaine and fentanyl together has increased 420 percent in the last three years.
+There, the number of deaths involving cocaine and fentanyl together has increased 420 percent in the past three years.
 Heroin laced with fentanyl claimed even more lives in Connecticut during that same period.

 In Massachusetts, an increasing amount of cocaine laced with fentanyl is changing hands on the streets.
 State police recorded 199 such samples last year, a nearly threefold increase from 2016 — but still a small percentage of total cocaine seizures.

-The Drug Enforcement Agency says 7 percent of cocaine seized in New England in 2017 included fentanyl, up from 4 percent in 2016.
+The Drug Enforcement Administration says 7 percent of cocaine seized in New England in 2017 included fentanyl, up from 4 percent in 2016.
 A similar comparison for the U.S. as a whole was not readily available.

 Who's adding fentanyl to cocaine, and why?